gemfire/gemfire-developer-website/content/examples/java/using-a-cache-loader.md

 tags:
 - Java
 type: examples
-description: This is a simple example that demonstrates loading values using a CacheLoader.
+description: This is a simple example that demonstrates loading values using a VMware GemFire CacheLoader.
 ---

 This is a simple example that demonstrates loading values using a